tombodders/Athlete-contract/README.md

 ![image](https://user-images.githubusercontent.com/31867189/129308259-6120696c-161a-4553-986d-1f74fe5c7395.png)

 Once these have been updated the GUI will be able to update and recieve info from the deployed smart contract.
-This version of the contract takes one athlete at a time and stores all their details as well as club details and the contract dates in seperate structs
+This version of the contract takes one athlete at a time and stores all their details as well as club details and the contract dates in seperate structs.
+If a new athlete is submitted the previous data will be lost.

 Athlete_contract5.sol:

 Fifth deployment of an athlete smart contract.
 The setup for this one is exactly the same as the previous one, using the GUI .html files.
 This version has an athlete database implemented.
 This means everytime the AthleteDetailsGUI.html gets a new submission the details are added to the Athlete database with an associated athlete number.
 When ClubDetailsGUI.html recieves a submission the Athlete term is updated.
-The term is also stored in a database and can be accessed with the associated athlete number.
+The term is also stored in a database and will be connected to an athlete through their athlete number.